WallaWallaCommunityCollege/chartitmd/.dev_template/README.md

 git config receive.denyCurrentBranch updateInstead
 ```

+You should now perform the same instructions for setting up `composer` and the
+database that was given above and check that the connection works.

 You can now `exit` out of the server but don't close the bash window yet it
 will be needed to add the new server side git repo as a remote so you can push
 to it from your local copy.